Sulik-git/SchtController/README.md

 # Routing optimization using dijkstra algorithm

-Repository contains files used in project
+Repository contains python modules and other files used in project.